 The California Contractors State License Board and other law enforcement agencies also investigate criminal conduct by Contractors in the course and scope of their trade.
-Criminal investigations often involve Contractors engaged in Elder Financial Abuse, Mortgage Fraud, Pace/HERO Program Fraud, Renting a Contractor’s License, Reverse Mortgage Fraud, Theft and Workers Compensation Fraud.
+Criminal investigations often involve Contractors engaged in Elder Abuse, PACE/HERO Program Fraud and Reverse Mortgage Fraud.
 In serious criminal cases against Contractors pending in Criminal Court, the California Contractors State License Board and the California Attorney General’s Office may seek a California Penal Code § 23 Order against the Contractor.
 A California Penal Code § 23 Order seeks to suspend a Contractors License in Criminal Court.

 Contractors facing criminal charges and Contractors who are convicted of criminal offenses need an experienced California Contractors License Defense Attorney for representation in disciplinary proceedings before the California Contractors State License Board.

 California Contractors License Statement of Issues Attorney